mhamsterr/mvsma/README.md

 # mvsma

-mvsma, aka mhamster's very simple modrinth api (wrapper), is a super simple modrinth api wrapper for python.
+*mvsma, aka mhamster's very simple modrinth api (wrapper), is a super simple modrinth api wrapper for python.*

-It provides plain and simple access to [modrinth's api](https://api.modrinth.com) endpoints and returns their plain responses.
+Package provides plain and simple access to [modrinth's api](https://api.modrinth.com) endpoints and returns json responses.
 Very easy to use!

 For information about api models see [modrinth api documentation](https://docs.modrinth.com/api-spec/#tag/project_model).

+### But why?

+---
+Because why would you want to mess with api yourself, when some random guy from internet (like me) can do it for you?

+# Issues and contributions

+*Want to improve this project?
+Feel free to create forks and/or pull requests!*

+*Something does not work as intended?
+Feel free to open issue and describe what actually went wrong.*

+---

 # Examples